ajdillhoff/personal-site/content/notes/optimization_for_deep_learning.md

 ### Adagrad {#adagrad}

-Adagrad adapts the learning rate to the parameters following the idea that parameters associated with salient features should be updated less frequently <&duchiAdaptiveSubgradientMethods2011>.
+Adagrad adapts the learning rate to the parameters following the idea that parameters associated with salient features should be updated less frequently (<a href="#citeproc_bib_item_1">Duchi, Hazan, and Singer 2011</a>).
 If they occur often, updating them with a larger step would result in a solution that is more dependent on them at the expense of other features.

 Adagrad uses a different learning rate for every parameter: